-You can select up to four insert effects for each pad.
+In the first Effects tab, you can select up to four insert effects for each pad.
 To learn how to use insert effects, please see General Features > Effects > Insert Effects.

 To add an effect:

 - 1. Double-tap the desired Inserts slot.
 A list of effects will appear. - 2.
 Swipe up or down to move through the list.